Debt & Credit Help Paying Off Debt

 Fact checked

-There’s a lot of crossover between debt consolidation options for veterans and others, but as a veteran of the armed forces, you have special access to programs, terms, and organizations that could further aid in the process of helping you pay down your debt.
+The concept of debt consolidation works largely the same for veterans as it does for other consumers.
+However, as a veteran of the armed forces, you have special access to programs, terms, and organizations that could help you pay off your debt.

-For example, while active duty service members benefit from the SCRA (Servicemembers Civil Relief Act) and the Military Lending Act with certain protections against interest rates during their term of duty, those acts don’t extend the same protections when you become a veteran.
+It’s important to note that debt consolidation programs for veterans differ slightly from those available to those in active duty military.
+For example, while active duty service members benefit from the Servicemembers Civil Relief Act (SCRA) and Military Lending Act with certain protections against interest rates during duty, those protections don’t extend to veterans.

 4.5